Indonesia's Borneo Lumbung to buy Bumi stake for $1 billion

 The deal was sealed after Swiss-based Glencore (GLEN.L), the world's largest diversified commodity trader, dropped out of talks on refinancing the Bakrie loan.

-It also marks the second time that Tan, who has known the Bakrie family since his time as a partner at accounting firm Deloitte, has negotiated to buy a stake in Bumi, having failed to strike a bold deal in 2006.
+It also marks the second time that Tan, a former partner at accounting firm Deloitte, has negotiated to buy a stake in Bumi, having failed to strike a bold deal in 2006.

-Tan succeeded this time after three weeks of talks with the Bakries, who held parallel negotiations over the $1.35 billion loan with several potential partners after a drop in Bumi Plc shares triggered a mandatory repayment clause.
+Tan succeeded this time, with PT Borneo confirming the agreement in a statement.

-The total cash consideration of $1 billion values Bumi Plc shares at approximately 10.91 pounds each at the date of the announcement.
+It said the total cash consideration of $1 billion valued Bumi Plc shares at approximately 10.91 pounds each at the date of the announcement.
 That translates to a 6 percent premium to the last 6-month volume-weighted average price.

 "The biggest haircut in this deal has been taken by the Bakries," said a source with direct knowledge of the deal.
 "They have lost half their stake in Bumi Plc."